xnp/PA2/CodeBook.md

  2. The `analysis.averages` dataframe contains 180 observations of 68 variables("subject", "activity" and the average of the rest 66 variables of the previous dataset, for each subject and each activity.

+A text file "tidydata.txt" with the contents of `analysis.averages` is also created in the directory.